gatling/frontline-doc/content/reference/current/pools/aws/index.md

 - **User Name**: the username used by your ssh command to connect to the instances.
 If you use one of our certified AMIs, the username will be ec2-user
 - **Private Key**: the previously added [private key]({{< ref "../../admin/private-keys" >}}) used by your AMI
 - **Use Elastic IP**: Allow instances to use predefined Elastic IP
-- **Use private IP**: FrontLine will use the injector private IP instead of the public one by default.
+- **Use private IP**: Gatling Enterprise will use the injector private IP instead of the public one by default.
 If unchecked, the private IP remains a fallback if a public IP is missing.
-This option should be used only when the FrontLine host and the injector are both on AWS on the same network.
+This option should be used only when the Gatling Enterprise host and the injector are both on AWS on the same network.
 - **IAM Instance Profile**: optional step, you can specify an IAM instance profile to grant injectors permissions
 - **AWS tags**: optional step, the tags will be visible in your AWS interface, hence you will be able to monitor them